mengbinhao/jack-note/docs/english/NPR.md

   > That's harder to do than it is to say
   > That's a really tough one
   > We should just note there is a delay on your line
-  > step forward / step down
+  > step forward / step down / step in
   > in the view of many people
   > It's not clear whether xxx